vladar21/heso/README.md

 ## System Features

 - **Class Schedule Management**: Teachers and students can view and interact with class schedules.
+Teachers can manage EnglishClass, Lessons and Materials.
-- **Admin Control**: System administrators can manage user accounts and configure system settings.
+- **Admin Control**: System administrators can manage schedule and user accounts and configure system settings.

 ## Future Enhancements